What does OneSky do?

 How does OneSky help children of factory workers?

 To offer a safe and stimulating care alternative for migrant children and bring peace of mind to their hard-working parents, OneSky launched a demonstration Early Learning Center (ELC) in 2017, in Da Nang’s Hoa Khanh Industrial Zone in conjunction with the Da Nang Department of Education and Training.
 The OneSky ELC offers developmentally appropriate care, creative play and music, and a stimulating environment to promote cognitive, physical, language, and social-emotional development for children between the ages of 6 months and 6 years.
-OneSky also provides parenting skills workshops and a training program for home-based care providers.
+OneSky also provides parenting skills workshops and a training program for independent childcare providers.

 We are planning a trip to Vietnam—can we visit the Early Learning Center?